Fenerator/LSTM-Sentence-Encoders-from-Scratch/README.md

 ## Set-up Steps

-1. activate a virtual environment and install dependencies from `requirements.txt` in the virtual environment; I used python 3.8.15.
+1. activate a virtual environment and install dependencies from `requirements.txt` in the virtual environment; I used Python 3.8.8.
 2. install infersent as follows: clone infersent repo: